lirongx/SubNN/readme.md

 *Achieving the time of 1-NN, but the accuracy of k-NN*

 ### Description
-  This is the code we used for our experiment in [our paper (submitted to NIPS 2017)](www.arxiv.org/sdfsfsfafsd).
+  This is the code we used for our experiment in [our paper (submitted to AISTAT 2017)].
 We propose a simple approach which, given distributed computing resources, can nearly achieve the accuracy of k-NN prediction, while maintaining (or beating) the faster prediction time of 1-NN.
 The approach consists of aggregating _denoised_ 1-NN predictors over *a small number* of distributed subsamples.
 In the paper we show, both theoretically and experimentally, that small subsample sizes suffice to attain similar performance as k-NN, without sacrificing the computational efficiency of 1-NN.

   This package contains three classes, which all executes the same function and differs only in application scenarios:
   1. *subNN.py* is our standard parallel approach which runs best in multi-core single computer.
 It generate sub-models and make predictions in parallelly. *( Be careful that this approach is very memory-consuming as it generate seperate a data structures for each sub-model in RAM. )*